BIGJRA/BIGJRA.github.io/reborn.md

 |*Magnet Powder*    |$600           |
 |*TM64 Explosion*   |$7500          |

 Pricey, but we finally have the ability to get as many data chips as we want for password inputs.
 We will also want a Magnet Powder for a quest later.
-There is another seller in the bottom left corner
+There is another seller in the bottom left corner.

 **Seventh Street Right Wares Shop**